yuhao-q/CDSR/README.md

 2) `Without background class`: VOC20, Context59, MaSTr1325, and COCO-Object.

 For PASCAL Context 459 and ADE847, please follow the [CAT-Seg](https://github.com/KU-CVLAB/CAT-Seg/tree/main/datasets) to prepare the datasets.
-For the other datasets, please follow the [MMSeg data preparation document](https://github.com/open-mmlab/mmsegmentation/blob/main/docs/en/user_guides/2_dataset_prepare.md) to download and pre-process the datasets.
-The COCO-Object dataset can be converted from COCO-Stuff164k by executing the following command:

 ```
 python datasets/cvt_coco_object.py PATH_TO_COCO_STUFF164K -o PATH_TO_COCO164K